About Me

 And those disposables...remember the parties you threw or attended over the years?
 Plastic cutlery, styrofoam plates, takeaways, packaging - everything is in this great garbage stew, the likes of which dot our planet from end to end.

-Though you might have occasionally put your waste in recyclable bins, the bad news is that almost 90% of plastic waste doesn't get recycled.
+Though you might have religiously put your waste in recyclable bins, the bad news is that almost 90% of plastic waste doesn't get recycled.
 Also, those soiled sandwich bags and dirty styrofoam plates are beyond recycling.

 So where does all this garbage finally land?